microservices-api/kubernetes-microprofile-lab/README.md

     couchdb-couchdb-0                           2/2     Running   0          3m
     vote-userx-ibm-websphere-5b44d988bd-kqrjn   1/1     Running   0          3m
     ```
-    You might need to wait until the database deployment is available.
+    You need to wait until the database deployment is available.
 1. Call the `GET /attendee` endpoint from the OpenAPI UI page and see that the server does not return any attendee from the database.
 1. Navigate into the sample application directory if you are not already:
     ```bash